SamanthaBooth81/clay_and_fire/README.md

 - Make the Price on the product card bolder
 - Change 'Quantity' to 'Qty' on Product Details page.
 - Add a slight margin to the bottom of the product cards
+- Center the Product Cards on the Products Page

 **Peer Code Review Feedback**